adskinner/portfolio/_posts/2019-03-26-is-jekyll-the-right-platform-for-your-website.md

 ### 4. You want version control for your entire website (content and code)

 With Jekyll, you can manage your entire site from a [git repository](https://github.com/).
 (You can also host it for free with [Github Pages](https://pages.github.com/)!)
 This is a developer standard for most projects, but usually the actual content (posts, pages, images) sits in a database that's completely separate from your repository.
+On a jekyll site, *all* your content will be in your git repo.

 ## Ok I want a Jekyll website for my business, now what?